vazome/price-grabber/README.md

 # price-grabber
-This is a fun project originating from a bet I made with a friend.
-With this tool you can check price of goods on variety of online grocers.
+With this tool you can check goods price on variety of online grocers.
+A fun project originating from a bet I made with a friend.

 Technically it can be used for casual webscrapping and data collection, but the general purpose for me is monitoring of Red Bull prices.